Finance Program Requirements

 First Year Exam

-First year students will be tested on two intro and two intermediate courses.
-Only one retake of this exam is permitted.
+First year students will be tested on two intro and two intermediate courses that have been taken during their first year.
+Students must take and pass this exam in the summer between their 1st and 2nd years in the program.
+A retake of this exam may be permitted, depending department approval.
 Those who retake the exam must pass it before the end of their 2nd year in the program.
 Failing this exam twice will result in the student’s removal from the program.

-Second year students will be tested on the two other intermediate courses not already tested on.
-The exam is given in-house.
-Though subject to change, the exam is usually given over a series of days during a 2-week time period.
-Also, students are expected to present their summer work during brownbag seminars in early September.
-They also will present their, or other’s work, in spring brownbag seminars.
+Second year students will be tested on the two intermediate courses taught in their second year.
+Students will take the written exam in early summer after completion of the second year.
+Though subject to change, the exam is usually given over a series of days during a 2-week time period in June.

-The oral exam is based on the summer research paper that students complete by the beginning of their 3rd year in the program.
-The exam will normally occur during spring semester of the student’s third year.
+The oral exam is often based on the summer research paper that students complete by the beginning of their 3rd year in the program, though this format is not mandatory.
+The exam will normally occur during spring semester of the student's third year.

 Should be completed in spring semester of the fourth year.